1983 Kaoiki earthquake: Damage

 The earthquake threw houses off their foundations, toppled water tanks, cracked bridges, collapsed chimneys, damaged multiple government facilities, and toppled electric cables generating multiple power interruptions in the area.
-About 35 commercial buildings sustained damage, 317 houses sustained minor damages, and around 39 other houses were seriously damaged.
+About 35 commercial buildings sustained damage, 317 houses sustained minor damage, and around 39 other houses were seriously damaged.
 These reports were recorded as far as Hilo.
 The damage suggested intensities of VIII (Severe).
 In total, financial losses were estimated at around $6–7 million (1983 rate).
 Landslides had also occurred, blocking multiple roads and suspending travel across the island.
 There were only a few casualties; 6 individuals received light injuries, which may have been due to the fact that it occurred early in the morning where most people were in bed.

 Ground ruptures were prominent in the areas surrounding the epicenter, observed 4 km northeast following the nodal trend.
 This trail continues on 7 km in the same direction and trend.
 It stops beyond the expected aftershock zone, which suggests that the elastic release of the last ruptures may have been a result from aseismic deformations of the fault.
 These ruptures extend up to heights of 20 m (65.6 ft) with jagged walls hanging with suggested pre-existing joints that were hidden beneath the sediment.
 The expected left-stepping was observed in the rupture zone was less deformed compared to other ruptures and showed less subdued zig-zag patterns.